 B.F.A., Art, Middle Tennessee State University, 1993

-Dale Rogers is the Program Coordinator for the A.A.S.
-Visual Communications - Multimedia Concentration.
-His teaching focus is in multimedia and web authoring both in the classroom and online.
+Dale Rogers' teaching focus is in multimedia and web authoring both in the classroom and online.
 He brings a passion for teaching, and experience from multiple disciplines to our division.
-Dale has a Master's degree in Education in eLearning Technology and Design and his graduate work was in on-line curriculum design and implementation.
+Dale has a Master's degree in Education in eLearning Technology and Design and his graduate work was in online curriculum design and implementation.

 Dale has over eight years corporate training and curriculum design experience, and six years in web and multimedia design.
 Before coming to Nashville State, he was the Program Coordinator and Webmaster at Vanderbilt University for a multidisciplinary doctoral program in Reliability and Risk.
 Dale also holds a B.S. degree in Mechanical Drafting and Design where his focus was in Computer Aid Drafting and Design.
 Before coming to Nashville, he lived in Huntsville, Alabama for 12 years.
 He spent five years with the Intergraph Corporation where he developed and implemented a training program for architectural engineering software products using Microstation and relational databases.